GSA/travel-project-report/README.md

 **by_segment:** flight route and cost by segement of trip

-step 1. download data from drive
+step 1. download data from drive and insert data folder into repository

 step 2. ```python save_data.py```